-In the long-term, beach nourishment will not impede public access to the beach.
+In the long-term, the project will not impede public access to the beach once construction activities are completed.
 Public access to the beaches in the affected areas will be maintained by the maintenance of existing dune walkovers and existing vehicle access ramps for authorized vehicles.